Explore

 A Gladstone Regional Council delegation travelled to Japan in July 2019 with the Mayor speaking at many events and highlighting tourist attractions, business and trade opportunities and similarities between the two areas.

-The exchange of knowledge, culture and education has been invaluable over the years with both Gladstone and Saiki benefiting from this long stand friendship.
+The exchange of knowledge, culture and education has been invaluable over the years with both Gladstone and Saiki benefiting from this long-standing friendship.

 About Saiki City